dderpym/totally-legit-3d/README.md

 Dragon (37986 triangles): ~300 FPS (Apple Silicon M3, 4 threads)
 ## Multithreading Status
+- Raster Stage: Multithreaded in horizontal strips.
+Tile rendering with a small cacheable array for better cache locality is planned.
-- Raster Stage: Fully multithreaded
+- Vertex Stage: Fully multithreaded

-- Vertex Stage: Currently executed per-thread before raster; refactoring in progress
+## Running and building

 As this was a school project, I've created this similar to the rest of the projects in the same class.
 Thus, the build tooling is quite lacking.
 I will eventually add proper tooling to this, however, in the meantime: